megabass00/youtube-playlist-downloader/README.md

 Also you can specify several options to the operations:

-- **no-window**: if you pass this option the downloader no shows any screen and all work will do on background.
+- **no-window**: if you pass this option the downloader no shows any screen and all work will do on background (Basically you don't wish see the tool job :stuck_out_tongue_winking_eye:).
 - **alwaysDownloadFiles**: if this option is present, the tool will download all files, even if they are already downloaded, if it is not present each file will be checked before downloading.
 - **minimize**: this option is similar to the 'no-window' option but the work is done in the foreground.
 If this option is present, the browser window will open but will automatically be minimized.